greyfox199/udmbackup/README.md

     }
 }
 ```
-**udmPasswordFile**: This is the path to the secure password file for the root-level account to the udm device
+**udmPasswordFile**: This is the path to the secure password file for the root-level account to the udm device.
+A direcgtory called "autobackup" will be created in this directory and hold all accumulated udm backup files.
 **localBackupDirectory**: This is the path where the backups will be retained.
 Note that without a retention configured as an optional parameter, the number of backup files will continue to grow unrestricted.

 The complete list of optional parameters is as follows: